 It may take up to a year for dentistry graduates to find full-time work, and initially they may work part time or at multiple dental practices.

-Chances of finding work better in regions
+Chances of finding work better in regions and for skilled dentists

 Chances of finding work as a dentist are better outside the main centres as competition for roles is higher in Auckland, Wellington and Christchurch.
 There is also high competition for hospital dentistry roles.